-If you have any problems with your computer connection, cable television connection or telephone service, go to the nearest computer with Internet access and browse to techsupport.cua.edu to view our Knowledge Base.
+If you have any problems with your computer connection or cable television connection, go to the nearest computer with Internet access and browse to techsupport.cua.edu to view our Knowledge Base.
 Or, send email to firstname.lastname@example.org to enter a support request ticket.

 There are some key steps that you can take to protect your computer from viruses and spyware.
-Please visit the Security and Advice page on the CPIT computing web site.
-Be sure to read the Safe Computing Practices for ResNet page also!
+Please visit the Security and Advice page on the Technology Services web site.
+Be sure to read the Safe Computing Practices for ResNet page also.

-In requesting support for a computer not owned by the University, you agree to the following:
+In requesting TS support for a computer not owned by the University, you agree to the following: